Parents providing Helena students with ‘faux homecoming’ event - Shelby County Reporter

 The event will be held for Helena students in grades 9-12, and will be held at the Helena Sports Complex from 7-10 p.m.

-City Councilmember Leigh Hulsey said the idea for the event came from parents who wanted their children to be able to participate in normal activities in a not so normal time.
+Helena mother and event organizer Leigh Hulsey said the idea for the event came from parents who wanted their children to be able to participate in normal activities in a not so normal time.
 “I think it’s pretty safe to say that the last year and a half has been challenging in a lot of ways,” Hulsey said.
 “It is disappointing seeing our kids miss out on certain traditions where they create fun, lasting memories.”

 “I think any parent at this point is saddened for what all our kids have missed out on,” said Flynn.
 “We all know how fast these four years go by, and these are memories they can never get back.
 I know teachers and staff at the high school are so anxious to return to normal activities as well, but unfortunately their hands are tied.”